discolix/discolix/README.md

 ========
 ![](https://github.com/discolix/discolix/workflows/build/badge.svg)

-Discolix is based on the [GoogleContainerTools/distroless](https://github.com/GoogleContainerTools/distroless) project, but with a focus on support for popular ARM platforms.
+Distroless docker images for popular ARM platforms based on the [GoogleContainerTools/distroless](https://github.com/GoogleContainerTools/distroless) project.

 ## Overview

-Discolix is a "distroless" language focused linux docker image project supporting image bundles for the `linux_arm`, `linux_arm64` and `linux_amd64` platforms where the `linux_amd64` image is capable of serving as a drop-in replacement for its upstream variant (if one exists) and with the additional goal of providing a foundation for "multi-arch" development using docker.
+Discolix is a "distroless" language focused docker image project supporting image bundles for the `linux_arm`, `linux_arm64` and `linux_amd64` platforms, where the `linux_amd64` image is capable of serving as a drop-in replacement for its upstream variant (if one exists), and with the additional goal of providing a foundation for "multi-arch" development using docker.

 ## Docker Images